 Affected mushrooms were sold in a clear plastic package with the description “Enoki Mushroom” in English, Korean, and French, and Guan’s logo on the front.
 The UPC 859267007013 and package code 14-1 are on the back of the packaging.

 See all related food poisoning lawsuits our lawyers have taken on.

 Do I Have an Enoki Mushrooms Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Enoki Mushrooms Lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Enoki Mushrooms Lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.